-When a teacher is concerned about a child's physical or mental well-being, (s)he will share her concerns with the SENCo, The Family Support Worker and the staff who have responsibilities for pastoral, medical and safeguarding issues (Designated Safeguarding Lead: DSL)
+When a teacher is concerned about a child's physical or mental well-being, (s)he will share her concerns with the SENDCo, The Family Support Worker and the staff who have responsibilities for pastoral, medical and safeguarding issues (Designated Safeguarding Lead: DSL)

 In consultation with SMT the teacher will invite the parents or carers of the child into school to discuss the concerns and to ask for their support in resolving the problem.
-The SENCo may be then be involved to offer support and guidance for the class teacher and parents.
+The SENDCo may be then be involved to offer support and guidance for the class teacher and parents.

-The teacher will inform the SENCo of the concerns and make a record of the child in the category, "RoC".
+The teacher will inform the SENDCo of the concerns and make a record of the child in the category, "Record of Concern" (ROC).
 The child will then be closely monitored.

-2) SEN Support 1
+SEN Support 1

-If a child continues to make inadequate progress despite the strategies the teacher has used in class, the teacher may decide that more intervention is needed.
-The teacher and the SENCo look at the evidence of inadequate progress, this also includes external reports obtained by parents/carers; and decide on strategies which are additional to, or different from those already being provided in the classroom to help the child to make progress.
+If a child continues to make inadequate progress in spite of the strategies the teacher has used in class, the teacher may decide that more intervention is needed.
+The teacher and SENDCo look at the evidence of inadequate progress, this also includes external reports obtained by parents/carers, and decide on strategies which are additional to, or different from, those already being provided in the classroom to help the child to make progress.

-Individual Targets are written by the class teacher with support from the SENCo for the child.
-This sets out the learning or behavioural targets (usually up to 4 in all) that the child is working towards, and describes the strategies, interventions and arrangements needed to help the child achieve these targets.
+Individual targets are written by the class teacher, with support from the SENDCo, for the child.
+This sets out the individual learning or behavioural targets (usually up to 4 in all) that the child is working towards, and describes the strategies, interventions and arrangements needed to help the child achieve these targets.
 The targets are discussed with the child in age-appropriate language and they are sent out to the parents.
-Progress towards the targets is discussed at parent's evenings, or by request at other times through discussions with the class teacher or SENCo.
+Progress towards the targets is discussed at parents' evenings, or by request, at other times through discussions with the class teacher or SENDCo.

-At Parents evenings or meetings arranged throughout the year, decisions are made about the future actions that may be taken to meet the child's needs.
-All targets are recorded on the termly Provision Plan.
+At parents' evenings or meetings arranged throughout the year, decisions are made about the future actions that may be taken to meet the child's needs.